 This programme is delivered over one year.
 Two semesters are delivered in the academic year and is followed by a largely self-directed learning focus on the Management Project element.
 The underlying philosophy is to provide a diverse and challenging range of learning experiences in which students explore an appropriate body of knowledge drawing on their working experience.

 This programme is offered on a part time basis over one calendar year.
-It involves two semesters of course work, participation at our Marketing Seminar Series held throughout the year and the completion of a Management Project.
+It involves two semesters of course work, participation at our Marketing Seminar Series held throughout the year and the completion of a Team Consulting Project.
 The programme requires attendance two evenings a week.

 Who Should Apply?